28 January 2021

 Condensing

-Condensing is reducing the length of an utterance without losing meaning, encompassing editing, rewriting and "substitution and ellipsis"; it is not paraphrasing or summarising.
+Condensing is reducing the length of an utterance without losing meaning; it is not paraphrasing or summarising.
 This session review four main types of condensing language, examples and approaches, for Advanced English users and teachers.

 This is one of our seminars - please click here for more information on our seminars programme.
 Click here for some of our other Advanced Use of English programmes.

-• These are one-hour synchronous online video conferencing sessions; an in-person, face-to-face option is also available.
+• This is a one-hour synchronous online interactive seminar; an in-person, face-to-face option is also available.

-• to ask about a private one-to-one or small group closed session on this topic, or on any other English teaching and certification concerns you have.
+• to ask about a private one-to-one or small group closed session on this topic, or on any other Advanced English and/or examination preparation support, E2L support and E1L programmes.

 • if you would like to receive our once or twice a week event announcements.
 We will not spam you and you can leave the email-list at any time.